tiianhk/timbremetrics/README.md

 Code:
  - Much of this work has been adapted from https://github.com/ben-hayes/timbre-dissimilarity-metrics
  - Some code was taken without modification from https://github.com/leymir/hyperbolic-image-embeddings
+ - A complex autoencoder is trained and evaluated, using code from https://github.com/SonyCSLParis/cae-invar

 Thanks to the authors for their work!